Cutter Law P.C.

 Approximately 100,000 people were evacuated to escape the California fire, which destroyed around 8,400 acres and dozens of structures.
 One man suffered a heart attack and died while fighting flames that threatened his property, while three firefighters suffered injuries.

 Meanwhile, an employee with Los Angeles’ Department of Recreation and Parks collapsed while patrolling parks that were affected by the fire.
-He died of a heart attack the next morning.
+He died of a heart attack the next morning

 At times, the fire burned around 800 acres an hour, driven at least in part by dry Santa Ana winds and lush vegetation.